graphql-nexus/nexus/docs/type-generation.md

 ## Backing Types

-A **backing type** is a type representation of the value used to resolve the fields of a GraphQL object type.
+A **backing type** is a type representation of the value used to resolve the fields of an object type.
 In GraphQL terminology this is the `rootValue` for the object.
 Other tools like Prisma refer to this as a `model`.

 Whatever you want to call it, just think of it as the object that will be passed as the first argument of `resolve`.
 It can be a plain JS object, a database model, a mongoose document, a JS class, anything that fulfills the contract defined by the GraphQL object type, based on the field definitions.

+Scalars can also have backing types, representing the value they are parsed into.

 Sometimes GraphQL types are passthrough, and don't have a dedicated type backing them.
 One such case would be in the `Edge` of a Relay style pagination.
 In this case, GraphQLiteral will generate a type-definition which makes assumptions of the necessary value to fulfill the contract.
-If this is incorrect, you can always provide a concrete type for the resolver.
+If this is incorrect, you can always provide a concrete type for the object.

-> In the case of default resolve functions, we will lose type safety if the
+> In the case of custom [default resolve functions](../api-reference), we will lose type safety if the
 > backing type is not defined.
 For this reason, defining a backing type is required
 > for any object with a type-level resolver.
 If you wish to disable this behavior,
 > add `strict: false` to the options for the schema.